 - Global Digital Nomad Index: –

 Vietnam has become a popular destination among digital nomads due to its affordable cost of living and lively culture.
-While he country is not featured on the Global Digital Nomad report, it stands out as a destination worth noting because it digital nomads get to benefits of not having their income taxed.
+While the country is not featured on the Global Digital Nomad report, it stands out as a destination worth noting because digital nomads enjoy the benefits of not having their income taxed.

 Residency options